 - Perceived response times of key transactions

 - Frequency of key transactions

 - User growth rates

 - A/B test results

 - Customer satisfaction

-The moral is that aligning innovation and software development with business goals isn’t enough.
+The moral of the story is that aligning innovation and software development with business goals isn’t enough.
 You need to also link those aspects of success to key areas of the customer experience and measure how well you are doing.

-Catching performance problems before they manifest (and only at scale) requires tracking and monitoring a number of database and application performance KPIs.
+Catching performance problems before they manifest requires tracking and monitoring performance KPIs across the application and infrastructure.
 Hopefully, your team is already focused on some or all of these KPIs: